Oleska shale gas deposit

 The Oleska shale gas deposit is an unconventional gas area in Lviv, Ivano-Frankivsk and Ternopil oblasts in Ukraine.
-It will begin production in 2017 and will produce natural gas and condensates.
 The total proven reserves of the Olesska gas field are around 53 e12cuft(1500 km^{3}) and production is slated to be around 1 e9cuft/d.
 The total exploration investment is expected to be about US$350 million.

-In December 2014, Chevron terminated the agreement with the Government of Ukraine.
-“We have just terminated that PSA (product sharing agreement),” says Peter Clark, Chevron’s country manager.
-“When it was signed, things had to be done, but not all of them got done.”
+In November 2013, the American company Chevron Corporation signed a production sharing agreement (PSA) in conjunction with the Ukrainian government and the special permit holder of the field, Nadra Oleshka to begin production at the field.
+However, in December 2014, Chevron terminated the agreement.
+Speculation on to why ranged from declining global energy prices, the not promising results of the shale basin on the Polish side, or that tax reforms for foreign shale gas investment were not enacted by the Ukrainian government.
+After years of inactivity, in 2025, it was announced that the Ukrainian company Ukrnafta would take over Nadra Oleska and thus transfer the special permit, which gives them the rights to production at the field.